Request your Medication

 - Following a directive by Tayside Health Board we cannot accept telephone requests for repeat prescriptions

-- If you have not registered with patient services you can request your prescription using our own online form by accessing the “Request your Prescription” button.
+- You can request your prescription using our own online form by accessing the “Request your Prescription” button.

 Your Repeat Medication